 How Funds Are Disbursed

 If: 1) you plan to teach at a nonprofit Illinois public, private, or parochial preschool, elementary school, or secondary school, for which the Illinois State Board of Education (ISBE) has determined that no less than 30 percent of the enrolled students are African American/Black, Hispanic American, Asian American, or Native American; and 2) you are of African American/Black, Hispanic American, Asian American or Native American origin or are a qualified bilingual minority applicant, then you may qualify for up to $5,000 per year as part of the Minority Teachers of Illinois (MTI) Scholarship Program.
 Funds from this program may be used to pay for tuition, fees and room and board, or commuter allowances, if applicable.
-This scholarship may be received for a maximum of the equivalent of four academic years (eight semesters or twelve quarters.
+This scholarship may be received for a maximum of the equivalent of four academic years (eight semesters or 12 quarters) of full-time enrollment.

 As part of the application process, you must agree to the terms and conditions that are outlined in the application's Teaching Agreement/Promissory Note (available for 2017-18 academic year and later via the Program Requirements page).
 By receiving this scholarship, you must teach in Illinois.
 If this teaching commitment is not fulfilled, the scholarship converts to a loan, and you must repay the entire amount plus interest.